My name is Liz and WordStamped is my blog about building a WordPress blog from scratch using a builder. I’ve worked with WordPress since 2008.

 At first I used free themes to build WordPress sites, but soon realised these were definitely not helping me become proficient at site building.
 Then I heard about the Thesis theme.
 I used Thesis for a few years until it seemed to lose its way.
 Then in 2012 I fell over the Genesis Framework.

-Genesis became my framework of choice for the following 7 years until 2019.
-We developed a number of useful Genesis-related WordPress plugins to make the job of site building easier.
+Genesis became my preferred framework for the following 7 years until 2019.
+Russell (my husband) developed a number of useful Genesis-related WordPress plugins to make the job of working with Genesis easier.
 For example, Genesis Dambuster was one of ours.
-It is no longer maintained because there is no longer any need for it in WordPress' new incarnation.
+It’s no longer maintained because with the new generation of site builders, it is not required.